michfield/sublime-strapdown-preview/README.md

 Strapdown.js is mixing some Javascript with [Bootstrap](http://twitter.github.com/bootstrap/) (Twitter's HTML5 & CSS framework) to show you beautiful presentation of your markdown files.

-If you have [LiveReload plug-in](https://github.com/dz0ny/LiveReload-sublimetext2) installed, your browser will auto-magically refresh page on every page-save.

 ## Installation :

  - you should use [Sublime Package Manager](http://wbond.net/sublime_packages/package_control#Features)